D2L - Gradebook Best Practices (UW-Madison)

-In recent years, the overall performance of Learn@UW and the gradebook in particular, have dramatically improved.
+In recent years, the overall performance of D2L and the gradebook in particular, have dramatically improved.
 The following best practices help ensure optimal performance within the gradebook.

 Simple is better.
 Weighted and Points systems appear to produce the fewest glitches.

 If you use complex formulas to produce grades in your course, we suggest using a spreadsheet program such as Excel.
 Later, that spread sheet can be uploaded into D2L's gradebook to display those grades to the students.

 View by groups or sections

 Viewing the gradebook by single groups or sections can result in better performance than viewing the gradebook by an entire class (or "Users").
 This can be achieved by selecting Groups in the View By menu, and then selecting a particular section from the Groups menu which appears immediately to the right.

 Under Grade Settings, it is recommended that a number between 5 and 10 be entered for "Number of columns before user details repeat" to improve the speed by which the grades list page loads.
 Additionally, other display options such as the number of decimal places, color, symbols, student ID, weighted grade, or out of grade can affect the load times of the grades list, and should be turned off to increase performance.

 The "Grade by Category" feature should only be used with caution in classes smaller than 40 students.